vn7n24fzkq/github-profile-summary-cards/README.md

 ## Use template
 [github-profile-summary-cards-example](https://github.com/vn7n24fzkq/github-profile-summary-cards-example)

-Action already setup In this template, you just need click `use this template button` to create your repo and wait workflow finish.Then you can use everything in `profile-summary-card-output` folder.
+Action already setup In this template, you just need click `use this template button` to create your repo and wait for workflow to finish.

+Then you can use everything in `profile-summary-card-output` folder.

 ---